-- Shell-style patterns, selector sh: This is the default style for --pattern and --patterns-from.
+Shell-style patterns, selector sh: This is the default style for --pattern and --patterns-from.
 Like fnmatch patterns these are similar to shell patterns.
-The difference is that the pattern may include / for matching zero or more directory levels, for matching zero or more arbitrary characters with the exception of any path separator. - Regular expressions, selector re: Regular expressions similar to those found in Perl are supported.
-Unlike shell patterns regular expressions are not required to match the complete path and any substring match is sufficient.
+The difference is that the pattern may include \\/ for matching zero or more directory levels, \ for matching zero or more arbitrary characters with the exception of any path separator.

+Regular expressions, selector re: Regular expressions similar to those found in Perl are supported.
+Unlike shell patterns regular expressions are not required to match the full path and any substring match is sufficient.
 It is strongly recommended to anchor patterns to the start ('^'), to the end ('\$') or both.
-Path separators ("for Windows and "for on other systems) in paths are always normalized to a forward slash ('f') before applying a pattern.
-The regular expression syntax is described in the Python documentation for the re module "f5". - Path prefix, selector pp: This pattern style is useful to match whole sub-directories.
-The pattern pp:/data/bar matches /data/bar and everything therein. - Path full-match, selector pf: This pattern style is useful to match whole paths.
-This is kind of a pseudo pattern as it can not have any variable or unspecified parts the full, precise path must be given. pf:/data/foo.txt matches /data/foo.txt only.
+Path separators ('' for Windows and '/' on other systems) in paths are always normalized to a forward slash ('/') before applying a pattern.
+The regular expression syntax is described in the Python documentation for the re module .

+Path prefix, selector pp: This pattern style is useful to match whole sub-directories.
+The pattern pp:root/somedir matches root/somedir and everything therein.

+Path full-match, selector pf: This pattern style is (only) useful to match full paths.
+This is kind of a pseudo pattern as it can not have any variable or unspecified parts - the full path must be given. pf:root/file.ext matches root/file.txt only.